Towards Modality-Agnostic Medical Image Anomaly Detection: A Training-Free Manifold Refinement Approach: Related Work

+The proposed framework combines two-stage SSL-based OCC, density enhancement of the latent space, and Gaussian-based anomaly scoring.
+This section reviews the literature most directly relevant to these three components and identifies the gap that motivates the present work.

-Anomaly detection in medical imaging has been extensively studied due to its importance in identifying rare pathological conditions.
-Early approaches primarily relied on supervised learning; however, their effectiveness is limited by the scarcity of labeled abnormal samples.
-Consequently, one-class and unsupervised methods have become increasingly popular.
+\textbf{OCC-based anomaly Detection in Medical Imaging. }Anomaly detection in medical imaging has been extensively studied due to the challenge of identifying rare pathological conditions without comprehensive labeled datasets.
+Supervised approaches are limited by the scarcity of annotated abnormal samples, motivating the development of OCC and unsupervised methods that train exclusively on normal data~\cite{ruff2021unifying, CAI2025103500}.
+In literature there are three types of OCC-based methods, namely reconstruction-based methods, self-supervised learning (SSL)-based methods, and feature reference-based methods.

-Reconstruction-based methods, such as autoencoders~\cite{baur2021autoencoder_survey}, variational autoencoders (VAEs)~\cite{kingma2013vae,zimmerer2019vae_anomaly}, and generative adversarial networks (GANs)~\cite{schlegl2017anogan,schlegl2019fanogan}, learn to reconstruct normal images and detect anomalies based on reconstruction errors.
-While these approaches can capture global image structures, they often struggle to detect subtle or localized abnormalities~\cite{meissen2022pitfalls_reconstruction}.
-Feature-based methods address this limitation by leveraging deep neural networks to extract high-level representations and identify anomalies in the feature space~\cite{bergmann2020student_teacher,defard2021padim}.
-These methods have demonstrated improved robustness, especially when combined with pretrained~\cite{reiss2021panda} or self-supervised backbones~\cite{sohn2021distribution_augmentation,tian2021constrained_contrastive}.
+\textit{Reconstruction-based methods}, including autoencoders~\cite{baur2021autoencoder_survey}, variational autoencoders~\cite{kingma2013vae, zimmerer2019vae_anomaly}, and generative adversarial networks~\cite{schlegl2017anogan, schlegl2019fanogan}, learn to reconstruct normal images and flag anomalies through elevated reconstruction error.
+While effective at capturing global structure, these approaches often struggle with subtle or localised abnormalities, and their performance is sensitive to the choice of reconstruction loss and latent space configuration~\cite{meissen2022pitfalls_reconstruction, CAI2025103500}.